markus-wa/unholy-graal/README.md

 🥳

 ...
-Let's do something more interesting ...
+Let's do something more interesting, like parsing a HTML document ...

-Stolen from https://michaelbh.com/blog/graalvm-and-rust-1/ - because I'm not that crazy.
+Please read https://michaelbh.com/blog/graalvm-and-rust-1/ - I just copied the wall of error messages from there.

 ```
 Global variable _ZN12string_cache4atom12STRING_CACHE17h43d70dbc9890e871E is declared but not defined.
 	at <llvm> null(Unknown)
 ```

-ok, let's try again ...
+ok, let's try again - surely we just have to compile all our dependencies properly 🙃

 ```
 ERROR: com.oracle.truffle.api.dsl.UnsupportedSpecializationException: Unexpected values provided for <signals.c:36:30>:36 LLVMSignalNodeGen#1: [13, 1], [Integer,Long]